RV Internet Options: The Best Traveler’s Guide to Internet Access

 If you already have a router that is both the modem and WiFi hotspot, go to your equipment settings.
 Connect your laptop or smartphone wirelessly to it through its network name (most routers are set up so they broadcast their names).
 Turn off DHCP on your router’s network settings.

-Companies That Provide Mobile Hotspot Internet Options
+Companies That Provide Mobile Hotspot Internet Service Options (Cellular Data)

-The ATT Jetpack is a hotspot device that offers up to 20Mbps service, and there are no contracts for this ‘pay-go’ option.
+The ATT Jetpack is a hotspot device that offers up to 20Mbps service, and there are no contracts for this pay-as-you-go option.
 You just buy the pack when needed and then reload it as needed too.

 The Sprint Jetpack is another hotspot that has an unlimited data plan with up to 25 Mbps download speeds.